yU93r/SteamEmu/post_build/README.release.md

 ---

-## Auto accept game/lobby invites:
+## Bypass overlay and auto accept game/lobby invites:
 **Note: at the moment this feature is only enabled in the experimental builds**
 ---